rb-rl/MADDPG/README.md

 The MADDPG extends the single-agent [DDPG](https://github.com/rb-rl/DDPG) to multiple agents.

+## Environment

+The environment is a floor in 3D-space with a tennis court consisting of a net, two rackets and a ball placed on it.
+It is based on the Unity engine and is provided by Udacity.
+The continuous states, continuous actions and the rewards for each agent are given as follows:

+**State**

+- 8 floating point values = position and velocity of own racket and ball

+**Action**

+- 2 floating point values = position of own racket

+**Reward**

+- +0.1  = agent hits ball over net
+- -0.01 = agent lets incoming ball hit ground or plays ball out of bounds

+The environment is episodic.
+The return per episode, which is the non-discounted cumulative reward, is referred to as a score.
+The environment is considered as solved if the maximum of the scores of the two agents averaged over the 100 most recent episodes reaches +0.5.

 ## Installation

 In order to install the project provided in this repository on Windows 10, follow these steps: